FAQ

 What is an RBA Degree?

 The program’s designed to fit the needs of adult students – particularly those who already have work and family commitments.
 The basic idea is that students receive credit for what they already know, regardless of how they gained that knowledge.
-After working with our RBA coordinator, students complete classes to fill in any gaps in their education, graduate with a four-year degree and head out into their careers with a major barrier out of the way.
+Students develop a plan of study with the RBA coordinator, and complete classes to fill in any gaps in their education, graduate with a four-year degree and head out into their careers with a major barrier out of the way.

 How long has the RBA Degree been available?